-I think the ideal rösti should not be thicker than 2-cm (about one inch), have a crispy crust and a light interior that is not mashed.
+I think the ideal rösti should be no thicker than 2-cm (about one inch), have a crispy crust and a light interior that is not soft like mashed potatoes.

 Subscription Required For This Content